 SEI Investments Global Fund Services (the "Administrator") serves as administrator for the Fund.
 SEI Investments Management Corporation ("SIMC"), a wholly-owned subsidiary of SEI Investments Company ("SEI Investments"), is the owner of all beneficial interest in the Administrator.
 The principal address of the Administrator is One Freedom Valley Drive, Oaks, Pennsylvania 19456.
-Under an Administration Agreement with the Trust dated December 18, 2012 (the "Administration Agreement"), the Administrator provides necessary administrative and accounting services for the maintenance and operations of the Trust and the Fund.
+Under an Administration Agreement with the Trust dated December 18, 2012, as amended (the "Administration Agreement"), the Administrator provides necessary administrative and accounting services for the maintenance and operations of the Trust and the Fund.
 In addition, the Administrator makes available the office space, equipment, personnel and facilities required to provide such services.

 For its services under the Administration Agreement, the Administrator is entitled to a fee, based on assets under management, subject to a minimum fee.
-In addition, the Administrator will receive global safekeeping and transaction fees, which are calculated on a per-country basis, in-kind creation (purchase) and redemption transaction fees (as described below) and revenue on certain cash balances.
 The Administrator may be reimbursed by the Fund for its out-of-pocket expenses.
-The Advisory Agreement provides that the Adviser will pay certain operating expenses of the Trust, including the fees due to the Administrator under each of the Administration Agreement.
+The Advisory Agreement provides that the Adviser will pay certain operating expenses of the Trust, including the fees due to the Administrator under the Administration Agreement.